 I find these sculptures really cool!

-There it goes, an African festival where a lot of singing, dancing, chanting and drumming going on.
+There it goes, an African festival where a lot of singing, dancing, chanting and drumming is going on.
 Booths were also set up for each African country in which they can tell you more about their country and sell/display native goods.

 I particularly liked this stand selling African portraits.
 The style and the strokes are lovely — I wish I could take home one of these or make similar art at least.